xanderdunn/kube-state-rs/README.md

 Write a service that will preserve Nodes’ labels if they are deleted from the cluster and re-apply them if they enter back into the cluster.
 This service itself should be stateless, but can use Kubernetes for any state storage.

 ### Architecture Overview
-We have two processes, one responsible for storing node metadata, and one responsible for setting node metadata on nodes.
-Each process iterates over the nodes in the cluster in a loop, looking for changes to either store or set on nodes.
-Liveness is achieved by running both processes as Kubernetes pod services with `N` replicas.
+We have a service that runs as a replicable, horizontally scalable Kubernetes StatefulSet.
+The service iterates through nodes in the cluster both looking for changes in node metadata to store, as well as missing metadata on nodes to restore.
+The service iterates over the nodes in the cluster in a loop, looking for changes to either store or set on nodes.
+Liveness is achieved by running as Kubernetes a pod with `N` replicas.
 Each replica is responsible for `1/N` of the nodes in the cluster.
 If one of the replicas goes down, the remaining replicas will adjust their 1/N partitions to cover all nodes on their next iteration through the nodes.
 Consistency is eventual, we can expect a short delay between a node entering a cluster and the metadata being set on the node.
 Similarly, we can expect a short delay between someone modifying the metadata on a node and our service storing the updated metadata.
 The delay is dependent on the number of replicas `N` and the number of nodes in the cluster, but is generally expected to be sub-minute.

 ### Setup
 - Install Rust: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`